explosion/tokenizations/README.md

 $ maturin build
 ```

-Now wheel is created in `python/target/wheels` directory, and you can install it with `pip install *whl`.
+Now the wheel is created in `python/target/wheels` directory, and you can install it with `pip install *whl`.

 ### `get_alignments`